Animal Hospice Foundations

 Course updated: 7/31/2015

-Robyn Kesnow, RVT is the founder of Animal RN, an in-your-home pet care provider specializing in veterinary medical support.
-Since 2007 Animal RN has grown from highly qualified pet sitting service to an invaluable asset for the veterinary community and the first veterinary nursing and hospice service.
+Robyn Kesnow, RVT is the founder of Animal RN, an in-your-home pet care provider specializing in animal nursing and animal hospice services.
+Since 2007 Animal RN has grown from highly qualified pet sitting service to an invaluable asset for the community.
+Veterinarians rely on Animal RN services as an extension to their practice.
+Pet parents look to Animal RN for the time and attention not always possible in a clinic environment.

-In 2009 Robyn teamed up with Dr. Amir Shanan DVM and colleagues to form the International Association for Animal Hospice and Palliative Care.
-As a master and industry leader in the arena of animal hospice and palliation Robyn’s been referred to as the “Midwife to the Afterlife.”
+In 2009 Robyn teamed up with Dr. Amir Shanan DVM and colleagues to form the International Association for Animal Hospice and Palliative Care (IAAHPC).
+As a master in her field and industry leader in the arena of animal hospice and palliation Robyn’s been referred to as the “Midwife to the Afterlife.”